-- Maintain the existing grade for bridges less than 250 feet long when the new shoulder width is equal to or greater than 10 feet. - Maintain the existing grade for bridges less than 250 feet long with 8 foot shoulders and an open barrier rail system.
+- Maintain the existing grade when the new shoulder width is equal to or greater than 10 feet. - Maintain the existing grade with 8 foot shoulders and an open barrier rail system.

-For bridge lengths greater than 250 feet, or when shoulder widths are less than or equal to 8 feet without an open barrier rail, the approaching grade will need to be corrected to at least a 0.5%
+For bridge lengths greater than 250 feet, or when shoulder widths are less than or equal to 8 feet without an open barrier rail, the approaching grade will need to be corrected to at least 0.5% minimum or to be evaluated to make sure water does not encroach upon the traveled part of the roadway.